 A couple of decades ago only people who were living in remote areas would homeschool their children.
 Today however more and more people are homeschooling, mostly because of the current state of the educational system.
 Today homeschooling is easier than ever, with the help of the internet you have access to vast amounts of information.
 You can legally homeschool your children in all states, although the requirements to be able to homeschool are different in some states.

-For the most part, you will have to notify the local authorities that you want to homeschool your children and they will let you know the exact steps which you have to take.
+For the most part, you will have to notify the local authorities that you want to homeschool your children and they will let you know the exact steps you have to take.

 The third basic need of people is shelter, most people either rent or buy a property with the bank’s money.
 The problem is for the most part that your home is costing you a lot of money, and if you want to be self-sufficient as possible then you have to lower your monthly expenses.
 Buying a house or an apartment isn’t really an option for a lot of people, especially without the help of a bank.

 If you are living in a rented apartment or house then you would be better off buying a house with a mortgage and trying to pay off the mortgage as soon as you can.
 Mortgage and rent will cost more or less the same every month, the difference is that after you have paid off your mortgage you will be the owner of your home.
 If you live in a rented place for more than a couple of decades then you are just throwing out the money.
 Prepping is all about being self sufficient, for more information check out my recent article Why prepping is pointless ( Or is it? ).